Günter Verheugen: Early life and education

 Born at Bad Kreuznach in Rhineland-Palatinate, Verheugen studied history, sociology and political science at the University of Cologne and at the University of Bonn.

-Career

 Political career

 Verheugen was Secretary General of the Free Democratic Party of Germany (FDP) from 1978 to 1982, under the leadership of the party's chairman Hans-Dietrich Genscher.
 He left the FDP with many left liberal party members in 1982, because the FDP left the government of Chancellor Helmut Schmidt.
 In the same year, he joined the Social Democratic Party of Germany (SPD).

 Member of Parliament, 1983–1999

 In the 1983 Western German elections, Verheugen became a member of the German Bundestag.
 He was a member of the Committee on Foreign Affairs from 1983 to 1998.
 In the early 1980s, Verheugen mapped out a principled policy towards South Africa's apartheid regime, embarrassing many of Germany's major companies, including Mercedes-Benz and Deutsche Bank, by exposing their efforts to get round international sanctions in a book published in 1986.

 From 1994 to 1997, Verheugen was deputy chairman of the SPD parliamentary group, under the leadership of the group's chairman Rudolf Scharping.
 In addition to his parliamentary work, he chaired the Broadcasting Council of Deutsche Welle from 1994 until 1998.

 Ahead of the 1994 elections, Scharping included Verheugen in his shadow cabinet for the party's campaign to unseat incumbent Helmut Kohl as Chancellor.
 Within Gerhard Schröder's campaign team for the 1998 federal elections, he served as his external affairs advisor and accompanied him on his trips to Washington and Warsaw.